 - Connect Click the Connect button to connect to the selected profile and return to the Status page. - Edit Click the Edit button to edit the selected profile's settings.
 The Edit button also allows you to delete profiles that are no longer used or required. - Add Click the Add button to add a profile manually.
-You will need to input SSID, encryption settings, and network type.
+You will need important information such as SSID, encryption settings, and network type.